 QT Luong |

-Luong’s work extends beyond celebrating nature and advocating for conservation, addressing themes of perception, representation, and the evolving relationship between people and the land.
-Recent projects explore the interplay between wilderness and human presence, focusing on landscapes near his home in San Jose, CA. By highlighting the persistence of wildness in urban settings, the photographs encourage viewers to find beauty and meaning in unexpected places, and to reflect on how we shape and are shaped by our environments.
+Luong’s work goes beyond celebrating nature and advocating for conservation, delving into themes of perception, representation, and the evolving relationship between people and the land.
+His recent projects examine the dynamic interplay between wilderness and human presence, from national parks to the landscapes near his home in San Jose, CA. Together, these works offer dual reflections on how we shape and are shaped by our environments: while culture and imagery influence our experience of iconic natural scenes, wildness endures in urban settings, revealing beauty and meaning in the most unexpected places.

 Phone: +1 408-706-0894